1923 Alabama Crimson Tide football team: Sewanee

 A week after their first loss of the season, Alabama defeated the Sewanee Tigers 7–0 at Rickwood Field.
 The game was a defensive struggle with neither team scoring until late in the fourth quarter.
 With under two minutes left in the contest, Johnny Mack Brown intercepted a Tiger pass and returned it to their 48-yard line.
 Pooley Hubert then led Alabama down the field and scored the game-winning touchdown on a short run.
 Sewanee had time to run only two plays before the game ended.

-The victory brought Alabama's all-time record against Sewanee to 6–10–3.

 The starting lineup was Al Clemens (left end), Bill Buckler (left tackle), Bruce Jones (left guard), Clyde Propst (center), Pete Camp (right guard), Ben E. Compton (right tackle), Hulet Whitaker (right end), Grant Gillis (quarterback), Country Oliver (left halfback), Allen MacCartee (right halfback), Pooley Hubert (fullback).